htm-community/comportex/README.md

 ## License

-Copyright © 2014-2015 Felix Andrews and contributors
+Copyright © 2014-2015 Felix Andrews and Marcus Lewis

 Distributed under your choice of
 * the Eclipse Public License, the same as Clojure.